A-Nuru/Predict_Customer_Churn_with_Production_Code/README.md

 ## Running Files
 How do you run your files?
 What should happen when you run your files?
+- Create a virtual OR conda environment and activate
 - Install dependencies
 `python -m pip install -r requirements_py3.8.txt`
 - Running the churn_library.py